uzyovoys/zenbot/_pages/botscript/pattern.md

 Zenbot also provides a set of widely used [common patterns](/pattern/common/) for you.

 ### Custom entities
-Sometimes you cannot define a full set of pattern of some type (like cities of the world) in your Botscript.
+Sometimes you cannot define a full set of patterns of some type (like cities of the world) in your Botscript.

 For such type of patterns Zenbot provides a special mechanism named [custom entities](/pattern/entities/).